GTS Dynamic Reconfiguration Controller IP User Guide: Agilex™ 5 FPGAs and SoCs

 - Agilex™ 5 does not support dynamic reconfiguration for PCIe.

-- All switching returns to an intermediate state, asserting the digital datapath reset and disabling the PMA
+- All switching returns to an intermediate state, disabling the PMA.
+You are responsible for asserting the digital datapath reset.

 - You can reconfigure the SerDes rate with any configuration, as long as it is legal for the serialization factor and consistent with the system clock.
 If the interface starts as symmetric (duplex), it must remain symmetric.
 If the interface starts as asymmetric (simplex), it must remain asymmetric